appbaseio/Docs/content/docs/search/script/gettingstarted.md

 ---
-title: 'Getting Started'
+title: 'Getting Started with Scripts'
-meta_title: 'Introduction to Script'
-meta_description: 'Query rules can act like a trigger event for a script to perform side effects'
+meta_title: 'Getting started with scripts | Query Rules'
+meta_description: 'Scripts (Javascript) are user defined functions that can be executed during the request or response cycle of a search query, while indexing data or as a cron job.'
 keywords:
     - concepts
     - appbase
     - elasticsearch
     - reactivesearch
     - script
+    - query-rules
     - pipeline
 sidebar: 'docs'
 ---

-## Script Definition
-A script is a function written in JavaScript that must return the request/response based on the execution context.
+## What Are Scripts

+A script is a user defined JavaScript function typically executed during the request or response cycle of a search query or when indexing data.
+A script can also be invoked with a cron trigger.
+Scripts are available as an action with query rules.

+> **Note:** Conceptually, a script is run in a [V8 engine isolate](https://v8.dev/), and it is architecturally similar to how a Cloudflare worker operates.

+Use-cases for scripts:
+- Use a synchronous fetch request to get additional context, e.g. knowledge graph for a search query to return along with the search engine response
+- Use an asynchronous fetch request to create a side-effect, e.g. saving search logs/state to an external system, recording of search analytics to an external system
+- Use NLU/NLP to recognize entities and other PoS to modify the weights of the search query terms
+- Use cryptographic utilities to apply additional security checks

+Scripts run on the same machine that hosts the `reactivesearch-api` service (and Elasticsearch if it is hosted with appbase.io) and can make use of storage and state persistence using Elasticsearch.

 ### Types of Scripts

-We can categorize the scripts in two categories on the basis of execution context.
+We can categorize the scripts into two categories on the basis of execution context.

-- Pre-Request
+- Request
-- Post-Request
+- Response

-<b>Pre-Request</b> scripts would have access to the `request` and `envs` which can be used to implement the script.
-A <b>Pre-Request</b> script must return the `request` object.
+<b>Response</b> scripts would have access to the `request` and `envs` which can be used to within the script.
+A <b>Request</b> script must return the `request` object.

 <b>Post-Request</b> scripts would have access to the `request`, `response` and `envs` and expected to return the `response` object.

 ### Script context

-Script has access to a global object named context(read only) which would have the following properties:
+Script has access to a global object named context (read only) that has the following properties:

 #### request

 It contains the `request` information, which has the following structure:

 ```ts